ttsim-dev/ttsim/docs/geps/gep-07.md

    1. Run this function.

    Once more, this is powered by `dags`, so the custom function can be freely composed from many elements.
+The big advantages of this approach as opposed to exposing all functions and requiring users to run them themselves (which will also work, but is not encouraged) are safety and flexibility.
+It is clear which functions are run and on which data this happens.
+When modifying inputs that affect multiple functions, the user does not need to check that inputs are changed for all functions, this happens automatically.

    The simplest example is to recreate the above by just requesting `outputs_df` as the final target, along with the checks included by default in `oss`:

    ```python
    get_outputs_df = gettsim.concatenate_functions(